 We develop an agent-based epidemic simulation of a TB in a single population, and consider a hierarchically structured contact network in three levels, typical of airborne diseases.
 The parameters are adopted from the literature, and the epidemic simulation model is calibrated to a setting of high TB incidence.

-We model the dynamics of transmission at the individual level, and study the timing of secondary infections from a single source throughout the duration of the disease.
-We compare the patterns of transmission among different networks and discuss implications.
+We model the dynamics of disease transmission at the individual level, and study the timing of secondary infections from a single source throughout the duration of the disease.
+Using simulation, we compare the patterns of disease transmission among different networks and discuss implications.
 Sensitivity analysis of outputs indicates the robustness of the results to variations in the parameter values.

-Epidemiology Study with Agent-Based Simulation
+Epidemiology Simulation with Agent-Based Modeling Software

 TB is an airborne disease transmitted through infectious contact with an active case.
 TB transmission is one of the key determinants of epidemic severity, and has important implications for design, implementation, and scaling-up of control interventions (e.g., improved diagnosis, active case finding) that aim to reduce the rate of disease transmission.